doig-u/docker-lemp/README.md

 Almost all defaults for nginx & php-pfm on Ubuntu.
 Look to Dockerfile & configs for minor changes.
 MySQL (Percona) configured as here: https://hub.docker.com/_/percona/

-Also, all logs are in VOLUME /var/log (/var/logs/nginx etc.) for exclusion it from committing Images and migrations.
+All logs are in VOLUME /var/log (/var/logs/nginx etc.) for exclusion it from committing Images and migrations.
 On a production server you must use a logrotate for these.

 Put (mount or copy) your code in /var/www/code.